 The California Mortgage Relief Program is funded by the 2021 American Rescue Plan Act’s Homeowners Assistance Fund.
-It was designed to provide assistance to qualified homeowners who have fallen behind on their housing payments due to pandemic-related financial hardships.
+It was designed to provide assistance to qualified homeowners who have fallen behind on their housing payments or property tax payments due to pandemic-related financial hardships.

-The program will be provided to homeowners through the CalHFA Homeowner Relief Corporation as part of the state’s Housing is Key initiative.
+The program is provided to homeowners through the CalHFA Homeowner Relief Corporation.

 Frequently Asked Questions